Donabate: Rail

-Donabate railway station, in the centre of the town, is on the Dublin–Belfast mainline and is served by Northern Commuter line trains between Dublin and Dundalk.
+Donabate railway station, in the centre of the town, is on the Belfast–Dublin line and is served by Northern Commuter line trains between Dublin and Dundalk.
 The Transport 21 infrastructure plan envisaged electrification north of Malahide and through Donabate as far as Balbriggan by 2015, though this was subsequently indefinitely deferred.

 Viaduct collapse

 On 21 August 2009 the 18:07 train from Balbriggan to Connolly was passing over the viaduct when the driver noticed subsidence and the embankment giving way on the northbound track.
 The train passed over the bridge before it collapsed and the driver alerted authorities.
-This was later determined to be caused by scour A major catastrophe was avoided but commuters faced significant subsequent disruption.
+This was later determined to be caused by scour A catastrophe was avoided but commuters faced significant subsequent disruption.
 A bus service was added between Donabate and Malahide train stations to facilitate passenger transport.

 Road

 The R126 regional road, connecting Portrane to the R127 and the M1 motorway, runs through the town.
 Go-Ahead Ireland service 33B from Swords to Portrane and Dublin Bus service 33D from Custom House Quay to Portrane serve Donabate.
 During the morning peak times some service 33 routes serve Donabate.

 Owing to the proximity of the area to Dublin city, Dublin Airport and major national road networks, the area houses Tesco Donabate Distribution Centre which is the eleventh largest building in the world by usable volume.